hkuser212/Mindfulness-Web-App/README.md

 # 🌟 Mindfulness Web App 🌟

 ## 🚀 Overview
-The **Mindfulness Web App** is designed to help users enhance their mental wellness through mood tracking, activity logging, and personalized recommendations.
+The **Mindfulness Web App** is designed to help users enhance their mental wellness through mood logging, activity logging, and personalized recommendations.
+The web app uses machine learning model to give personalized recommendations based on the user's mood input and activity input.

 ---